-PHOENIX, Ariz. – Grand Canyon closed out Senior Day in style on Thursday afternoon, defeating Colorado State 4-1 at the GCU Tennis Facility behind a dominant singles performance after the Rams claimed the doubles point.
+Grand Canyon closed out Senior Day in style on Friday, defeating Colorado State 4-1 at GCU Tennis Facility behind a dominant singles performance.

 Colorado State took the early 1-0 lead by winning at No. 1 and No. 3 doubles, despite the Lopes getting a strong 6-3 victory from sophomore